corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 {{< warning >}}
 If you leak an observable on the client side and it gets garbage collected, a warning is printed to the logs and the observable will be unsubscribed for you.
-But don’t rely on this, as garbage collection is non-deterministic.
+But do not rely on this, as garbage collection is non-deterministic.
 If you set `-Dnet.corda.client.rpc.trackRpcCallSites=true` on the JVM command line, then this warning includes a stack trace showing where the RPC that returned the forgotten observable was called from.
 This feature is off by default because tracking RPC call sites is moderately slow.